zrajm/baremark/README.md

-  is given within parentheses, directly after the link text, for reflinks and shortlink the URL is instead given in a definition found elsewhere in the document (this is usually way prettier, since long URLs inside the text can look quite messy).
-If no definition exists for a reference, the markdown is not interpreted as a link, but is left as-is in the outputted document.
+  is given within parentheses, directly after the link text, for reflinks and shortlink the URL is instead given in a definition found elsewhere in the document (this is usually way prettier, since long URLs inside the text can look quite messy). `ref` is case insensitive.
+If no definition exists for `ref`, the markdown is not interpreted as a link, but is left as-is in the outputted document.
 Link (and image) definitions may be put anywhere in the document, but are customarily put the end of the file or the current section of text.
 Parentheses and brackets (if used) in `text` must be escaped.

 ```
 An [inlink](http://example.com) and a [reflink][example] and a [shortlink]